Wangyh0404/GMA-1DCNN/README.md

 # GMA-1DCNN
 Code and scripts for the experiments described in the paper using the CWRU dataset.

 You can install all dependencies using: pip install -r requirements.txt

+The CWRU dataset, which can be freely downloaded from https://engineering.case.edu/bearingdatacenter.